harshita1712/mini_js/README.md

-# This is repo is just to enhance JS skills
+# This repo is just to enhance JS skills